ajesler/ArduinoSmartMeterReader/README.md

   delay(50);
 }
 ```

-[smart-meter-reader.ino](firmware/examples/smart-meter-reader.ino) provides a more comprehensive example of use.
+[smart-meter-reader.ino](firmware/examples/smart-meter-reader.ino) contains the example shown above, with a few more comments.

-[photon-live-update.ino](firmware/examples/photon-live-update.ino) shows how to get live updates of the readings over the internet.
+[photon-live-update.ino](firmware/examples/photon-live-update.ino) shows how to get live updates of the readings over the internet using a [Particle Photon](https://store.particle.io/?product=particle-photon).
+This example has an accompanying [live graph](docs/live_readings.html) web page using [ParticleJS])(https://docs.particle.io/reference/javascript/) and [Highcharts](highcharts.com).
+All you need to do is edit the file to set the `TOKEN` and `DEVICE_ID` variables in the top of the pages script section.
+Power usage events will also be logged to the console as they are received.
+This library is available in the Particle web IDE as `SmartMeterReader`.

 ## Documentation